Jake-Peyser-Git/Rocket-Accelerometer-Telemetry-Pipeline/README.md

 (5) Insert the data file into the MATLAB code in conjunction with the calibration gains/biases and run the script

 The output returns a plot of the raw and calibrated accelerometer data.
 That's it!
 This was an integrated sub-component of an engineering project at the Cooper Union, and so I also included the (supplementary) project report that went with it.
+See the appendix for the calibration algorithm explanation.

 Much thanks to Mike Giglia @ the Cooper Union for his software guidance.
 Another major thanks to my colleague David Brokhin for his essential hardware implementation design.